Waning Gibbous on

-Waning Gibbous is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 92% and getting smaller.
-The 17 days old Moon is in ♋ Cancer.
+Waning Gibbous on .
+Illuminated surface of the Moon is 92% and getting smaller.
+Lunar cycle is 17 days old.

 Moonrise and moonset